project-sunbird/sunbird-commons/ingredients/ntp-faq doc/reg&enrol_upload_user.md

 ### Signing In
-1. Sign in the DIKSHA portal using your registered credentials
+1. Sign in the platform portal using your registered credentials

 ### Accessing your Workspace
 1. Click Profile tab on the header